SwiftTyper/WWDC_2025/README.md

 https://github.com/user-attachments/assets/df339f68-029a-4e9e-b76d-20e738fe81d6

 ## Overview
-**Bentoit** is a tool designed to simplify the creation of professional marketing assets, specificly static and animated bento grids.
-It enables indie developers and creators to craft visually appealing promotional materials effortlessly in minutes - no graphic design skills.
+**Bentoit** is a tool designed to simplify the creation of marketing assets, specificly static and animated bento grids.
+It enables indie developers and creators to craft visually appealing promotional materials in minutes - no graphic design skills.

 ## Features
   - **Dynamic Bento Layouts**: Drag, resize, add, or ditch elements with ease.
   - **Auto Generate Layouts**: Tap once, get a flawless layout.
-  - **Rich Content Integration**: Drop in text, symbols, and images.
+  - **Content Integration**: Drop in text, symbols, and images.
   - **Animations**: Make your grids pop with Metal and SwiftUI effects.
   - **Photo & Video Export**: Share your Bento grids anywhere.